DomenicScarcella/DBTL-List-Reveal/README.md

 # DBTL-List-Reveal
 This is an app to reveal list items, incorporating graphics and logic that allows several actions to occur with one click of the mouse.

-It uses HTML, CSS, JavaScript, Vite & Vitest, and is deployed here at GitHub:  https://domenicscarcella.github.io/DBTL-List-Reveal/
+It uses HTML, CSS, JavaScript, React, Vite & Vitest, and is deployed here at GitHub:  https://domenicscarcella.github.io/DBTL-List-Reveal/

 This is my first app that I built from scratch without copying a tutorial of some sort.
 I didn't know if I could do this, until I did.
 I'm proud of the results and hope you like it, too!